The spectrum consistency of fractional quantum Hall effect model

 At this moment, it is opportune to verify if whether or not there exists spurious crossover propagating degrees of freedom, namely, if the gauge fields $A_\m$ and $Z_\m$ are actually the fundamental fields.
 This issue can be achieved by analyzing the current-current transition amplitude for the mixed propagator (\ref{prop3}).
 To do so, we consider the pole $\mu^2_+$ and compute the imaginary part of the residue of the mixed current-current amplitude at that pole:

 Meanwhile, for the pole $\mu^2_-$:

-It shall be stressed that the previous transition amplitudes (\ref{mixed1}) and (\ref{mixed2}) are not necessarily zero, indicating therefore that $A_\m$ and $Z_\m$ are not the fundamental fields.
+It should be stressed that the previous transition amplitudes (\ref{mixed1}) and (\ref{mixed2}) are not necessarily zero, indicating therefore that $A_\m$ and $Z_\m$ are not the fundamental fields.
 Besides that, the amplitudes (\ref{mixed1}) and (\ref{mixed2}) might be negative, whatever the values of $C_A$, $C_Z$, $C'_A$ and $C'_Z$, jeopardizing the spectrum consistency through unitarity violation in the bosonic sector, thanks to propagating negative norm states.
-In conclusion, owing to the fact that the gauge fields, $A_\m$ and $Z_\m$, are not the fundamental fields indeed, we ought to find out them by diagonalizing the gauge field action $\S_{AZ}$ (\ref{bosonicact2}).
+In conclusion, owing to the fact that the gauge fields, $A_\m$ and $Z_\m$, are not the fundamental fields indeed, and bearing in mind that those vector fields carry ghosts as propagating degrees of freedom, consequently harming the spectrum, we ought to find out the fundamental fields by diagonalizing the gauge field action $\S_{AZ}$ (\ref{bosonicact2}).

 \textit{The fundamental gauge fields}---.
 In order to perform an appropriate analysis concerning the tree-level unitarity of the model, the fundamental gauge fields have to be determined as linear combinations of the original vector fields, $A_\m$ and $Z_\m$.
 To do so, the gauge field action to be diagonalized is taken as: